Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Understanding 's Asymmetry

 Our experimental results demonstrate that GCB achieves excellent attack performance, evidenced by high Clean Accuracy (CA) and Attack Success Rates (ASR) (see Figures \ref{fig:main_acc_asr}, \ref{fig:learn_curve}, and \ref{fig:weak}).
 Additionally, GCB exhibits robustness and resilience against defenses, as shown in Tables \ref{tab:corruptions}, \ref{tab:defenses}, \ref{tab:learning_results} and Figures \ref{fig:neural-cleanse}, \ref{fig:strip}, and \ref{fig:fp}.

-Achieving both high ASR and robustness is particularly intriguing because, typically, attacks that converge quickly and attain high ASR are more easily detected by simple defense methods.
-The primary reason for GCB's effectiveness in both metrics is that it is inherently an \emph{asymmetric backdoor} attack.
-During the poisoning stage, the images of poisoned samples contain relatively weak trigger information, which makes training-stage defenses less effective.
-In contrast, during the inference stage, the generated triggered images carry very strong trigger information, resulting in a high ASR.
+Achieving both high ASR and robustness is particularly intriguing because attacks that converge quickly and attain high ASR can be easier to detect with some training-time defenses.
+Our experiments suggest that GCB behaves as an \emph{asymmetric backdoor} attack.
+During the poisoning stage, the selected samples exhibit relatively weak trigger-related features, whereas the generated triggered images at inference exhibit stronger features.
+We use the following visualization to investigate this empirical explanation.

 We provide a visualization of this phenomenon in Figure~\ref{fig:asymmetric}, which illustrates how we select samples to poison and add triggers in the two stages from the perspective of the latent space.